material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 ### Free software to create/edit SVG icons

 - [Inkscape](https://inkscape.org/en/) is a free, open source SVG editor
-- [Vectorizer.io](https://vectorizer.io) is an online tool that traces a raster image (png, jpg) and produces a vector image (svg)
+- There are tools available to convert PNG/JPG images to SVG - [Autotracer.org](https://autotracer.org) and [Vectorizer.io](https://vectorizer.io) are two examples.
-- It's important to produce fully vectorized graphic.
-Do not include base64 image string in the svg file.
+- It's important to produce fully _vectorized_ graphic (don't include a base64 image string in the svg file).

 ### Use icons from here